The Netherlands' longtime ruling party says it won't join a new government following far-right's win

-THE HAGUE, Netherlands — (AP) — A senator from the Netherlands' Party for Freedom was appointed Friday to investigate possible governing coalitions in the aftermath of the far-right party's election victory, while the party of outgoing Prime Minister Mark Rutte said it would support a center-right administration in parliament but not join the next government.
+THE HAGUE, Netherlands — (AP) — A senator from the Netherlands' Party for Freedom was appointed Friday to investigate possible governing coalitions after the far-right party's election victory, while the party of outgoing Prime Minister Mark Rutte said it would support a center-right administration in parliament but not join the next government.

 After a meeting of party leaders at the parliament, PVV Senator Gom van Strien was appointed to investigate possible coalitions.
 Newly elected lawmakers will debate his findings on Dec.
 6.

-Dilan Yeşilgöz-Zegerius, the new leader of People's Party for Freedom and Democracy, or VVD, said in a statement on X that after losing 10 seats in the election the longtime ruling party would "make possible and constructively support a center-right Cabinet with good policies" but would not join a government.
+Dilan Yeşilgöz-Zegerius, the new leader of the People's Party for Freedom and Democracy, or VVD, tweeted that after losing 10 seats in the election, the longtime ruling party would "make possible and constructively support a center-right Cabinet with good policies," but wouldn't join a government.

 Wilders called the decision, which was announced before formal coalition talks had begun, “extremely disappointing.”